rust-lang/book/second-edition/src/ch15-05-interior-mutability.md

 certain memory safe scenarios are then allowed, whereas they are disallowed by the compile time checks.
 Static analysis, like the Rust compiler, is inherently conservative.
 Some properties of code are impossible to detect by analyzing the
-code: the most famous exampled is the Halting Problem, which is out of scope of this book but an interesting topic to research if you're interested.
+code: the most famous example is the Halting Problem, which is out of scope of this book but an interesting topic to research if you're interested.

 <!--below: can't be sure of what, exactly?
 Sure that the code complies with the